DistributedScience/Distributed-CellProfiler/example_project/README.md

 SOURCE_BUCKET = 'your-bucket-name'      # Only differs from AWS_BUCKET with advanced configuration
 DESTINATION_BUCKET = 'your-bucket-name' # Only differs from AWS_BUCKET with advanced configuration
 ```

 Then run `python3 run.py setup`

 ### Step 2

-This command points to the job file created for this demonstartion and should be run as-is.
+This command points to the job file created for this demonstration and should be run as-is.
 `python3 run.py submitJob example_project/files/exampleJob.json`

 ### Step 3

 This command should point to whatever fleet file you created in Step 0 so you may need to update the `exampleFleet.json` file name.
 `python3 run.py startCluster files/exampleFleet.json`

 ### Step 4

 This command points to the monitor file that is automatically created with your run and should be run as-is.
 `python3 run.py monitor files/FlyExampleSpotFleetRequestId.json`